English edition v1.5

 5th-rank Hero(Courage+3, trained+2)Elite(Defense 14)+572%growth is felt

-Tatsujin(Courage+3, trained+3)Lord-rank enemy(Defense 16)+664%not easy even for a Tatsujin
+Tatsujin(Courage+3, trained+3)Lord-grade enemy(Defense 16)+664%not easy even for a Tatsujin

 Baseline: Hit rate against an equal opponent = 45~55%.
 A grown character facing the same opponent should reach 70% or more.